-The balance of the day was spent bringing in firewood, picking up stuff that the snow had not yet covered and, generally, taking care of things that had inside that had been neglected because of all of the work outside.
+The balance of the day was spent bringing in firewood, picking up stuff that the snow had not yet covered and, generally, taking care of things inside that had been neglected because of all of the work outside.

 24 November 2020 Tuesday